 You’re at your local Jobcentre waiting for an appointment.
 Because you’re wearing an AIDS awareness ribbon one of the advisers subjects you to abuse in front of the other people as he wrongly assumes you have HIV/AIDS.
 You find this deeply offensive and humiliating.
 You could bring a claim of harassment related to disability.

-When is it not harassment under the Equality Act?
+When it's not harassment under the Equality Act

 It’s not harassment under the Equality Act if the behaviour is related to the following protected characteristics:

 But if you’re treated less favourably because of one these things it could be 'direct discrimination'.
 Also unwanted behaviour which is because of your pregnancy and maternity may be harassment related to sex.

 A bus driver is abusive to you and your same sex partner because of your sexual orientation.
 You could complain about direct discrimination because of sexual orientation.

 Sexual harassment is where the unwanted behaviour is of a sexual nature.
 Sexual harassment is also unlawful under the Equality Act.